deep-learning-mit/staging/_posts/2023-11-09-transfer-resistant-model-training.md

     All digits were predicted to be a 2.
 </div>

 Slow learning in SKD is likely caused by filtering by the ReLU activation function which causes activations to become 0.
 This ideally occurs when we train the student model to output negative activation values into the final classification layer if the input is from the “malicious” dataset.
 These values make it more difficult to learn useful weights for the final classification layer and apply gradient descent on earlier layers.
-We confirm this by measuring the percent of “malicious” images that don’t result in all 0 activations into the final classification layer shown below.
+We confirm this by measuring misses or the percent of “malicious” images that don’t result in all 0 activations into the final classification layer shown below.
 We show, in general, misses are low across different teacher models.
 For this ablation, we vary teacher models by the number of epochs they are trained.

 {% include figure.html path="assets/img/2023-11-09-transfer-resistant-model-training/student_table.png" class="img-fluid" %}